-To do this, the vision system must perform the next tasks over the acquired images: Image Processing to enhance the required features, Feature extraction (geometric parameters defining goals, opponents, and ball), Motion detection, and the analysis of all this information to ensure self-localization process, ball detection and tracking, visual control of the robot walk, etc.
+To do this, the vision system must perform the next tasks over the acquired images: Digital Image Processing (DIP) to enhance the required features, and to implement feature extraction (geometric parameters defining goals, opponents, and ball), Motion detection, and the analysis of all this information to ensure self-localization process, ball detection and tracking, visual control of the robot walk, etc.

-First of all, our vision system applies its own Bayer filter based on a 5×5 interpolator to avoid artifacts; and performs a space color change over the RGB images to have YUV images.
-Often, when light conditions are not good enough, we are forced to use some PDI methods to enhance features to be detected or extracted, like statistical and/or morphological filters.
+First of all, our vision system applies its own Bayer Filter, based on a $5\times5$ interpolator to avoid artifacts, and performs a space color change over the RGB images to have YUV images.
+Often, when light conditions are not good enough, we are forced to use some extra DIP methods to enhance features to be detected or extracted, like statistical and/or morphological filters.
 We are currently using basic YUV color image segmentation to find the ball, opponents and goal areas (Fig. 3).
-A fast color segmentation algorithm (based on independent YUV thresholds) mostly used in the RoboCup Small-Size category is being currently used [4].
+A fast color segmentation algorithm (based on independent YUV thresholds) mostly used in the RoboCup Kid-Size category is being currently used [4].
 We have exponentially increased the efficiency in finding objects in the image by a low level algorithm that finds all objects in one memory access of the image [5].